;

 Retail Sales Performance:

-Retail sales rose by xx% year-on-year in July according to the Retail Economics Retail Sales Index.
+Retail sales growth edged up to xx% year-on-year in August according to the Retail Economics Retail Sales Index, inline with the three-month average.
 Factors impacting the headline performance in the month include:

 Take out a FREE 30 day membership trial to read the full report.